vinsburg/alluvial_diagram/README.md

 ## Getting Started

-Copy alluvial.py to your working directory, and follow the syntax in the examples below.
+Copy alluvial.py to a directory on the path, and import alluvial as shown below.
-See "Advanced use" for a mild parameter documentation.

 ### Prerequisites